koenhoeymans/cal.txt/README.md

 experiment.

 ## formatting rules
-One text file is used.
+One text file is used per calendar.

 ### dates
 The date is formatted `YEAR-MONTH-DAY` and starts a new line.